Equitable total coloring of corona of cubic graphs: Introduction

 \section{Introduction}

 Graph coloring is one of the most important problems in graph theory.
 As an extension of proper vertex and edge coloring, the concept of total coloring is developed.
 In the paper we consider one of non-classical models of total coloring, namely equitable total coloring.
-We consider only finite undirected graphs without loops or multiple edges.

-A \emph{$k$-total-coloring} of $G$ is an assignment of $k$ colors to the edges and vertices of $G$, so that adjacent or incident elements have different colors.
-The \emph{total chromatic number} of $G$, denoted by $\chi''(G)$, is the least $k$ for which $G$ has a $k$-total-coloring.
-Clearly, $\chi''(G)\geq \Delta(G) +1$, where $\Delta(G)$ is the maximum degree of $G$, and the Total Coloring Conjecture~\cite{behzad,Vizing} states that the total chromatic number of any graph is at most $\Delta(G)+2$.
+A \emph{$k$-total-coloring} of $G$ is an assignment of $k$ colors to the edges and vertices of $G$, so that adjacent or incident elements obtain different colors.
+The \emph{total chromatic number} of $G$, denoted by $\chi''(G)$, is the smallest $k$ for which $G$ has a $k$-total-coloring.
+Clearly, $\chi''(G)\geq \Delta(G) +1$, where $\Delta(G)$ is the maximum degree of $G$.
+Well known Total Coloring Conjecture~\cite{behzad,Vizing} states that the total chromatic number of any graph is at most $\Delta(G)+2$.